-COMPONENTS OF GOOD COORDINATION AT INSTITUTIONAL AND PROGRAMME LEVEL TICK √ Is there a coordinating structure at the national level that leads integrated social protection programme planning, budgeting, harmonisation of programmes as well as integrated and coherent implementation?
-Or has full integration taken place where an agency is established that integrates programmes under one implementation structure?
-Has the coordinating structure undertaken integrated programme planning with clear outcomes for the social protection programming?
-Have beneficiary needs been included in programme planning?
+COMPONENTS OF GOOD COORDINATION AT THE INSTITUTIONAL AND PROGRAMME LEVEL TICK √ Is there a coordinating structure at the national level that leads integrated social protection programme planning, budgeting, harmonisation of programmes as well as integrated, and coherent implementation?
+Has full integration taken place where an agency is established that integrates programmes under one implementation structure?
+Has the coordinating structure undertaken integrated programme planning with clear outcomes for the social protection programming, including for specific target groups (e.g. people with disability, women and girls)?
+Has recipient needs been included in programme planning, including needs of specific target groups (e.g. people with disability, women and girls)?
 Has an integrated M&E framework for social protection programmes been developed?
 Has the level of integration been determined?
-(I.e. is it designing or adapting of standalone interventions?
-Or combining multiple interventions in to one programme?
+(I.e. is it designing or adapting standalone interventions?
+Or combining multiple interventions into one programme?
 Or coordinate and align multiple programmes?

-- A high-level national coordination structure/committee between different agencies in government and/or between different sectors/ministries is often key to the success of coordination efforts. - There are several factors that can render this group more effective: leadership by a strong ministry; operational guidelines; the presence of representatives from all stakeholder groups; MoUs or ToRs detailing the responsibilities of each member; a secretariat; and a yearly meeting plan. - It is important that an integrated planning system for social protection be established, starting with the development of clearly defined and agreed joint outcomes.
-The importance of the process of arriving at joint outcomes should not be underestimated. - Special care needs to be taken to give a voice and empower beneficiary groups who might otherwise lack the collective action mechanisms to organize themselves and advocate for their needs. - It is important to develop a M&E system for social protection programmes to track impact of the programme.
-A M&E system furthermore serves as another tool for effective coordination of social protection management and service delivery. - For the initiation of the harmonisation of programmes it can often be useful to first determine the degree of integration or coordination that needs to take place and the advantages or disadvantages of each of these categorisations.
+- A high-level national coordination structure/committee between different agencies in government and/or between different sectors/ministries are often key to the success of coordination efforts. - Several factors can render this group more effective: leadership by a strong ministry; operational guidelines; the presence of representatives from all stakeholder groups; MoUs or ToRs detailing the responsibilities of each member; a secretariat; and a yearly meeting plan. - An integrated planning system for social protection must be established, starting with the development of clearly defined and agreed joint outcomes.
+The importance of the process of arriving at joint outcomes should not be underestimated. - Special care needs to be taken to give a voice and empower recipient groups, including women and girls, people with disability, older persons, ethnic minorities and others, who might otherwise lack the collective action mechanisms to organize themselves and advocate for their needs. - It is important to develop an M&E system for social protection programmes to track the impact of the programme.
+These outcomes should be tracked using an equity lens, disaggregating data by gender, disability status, ethnicity and other known vulnerabilities to ensure the programme is equitably reaching all recipients and leading to positive impacts.
+An M&E system furthermore serves as another tool for effective coordination of social protection management and service delivery. - For the initiation of the harmonisation of programmes, it can often be useful to first determine the degree of integration or coordination that needs to take place and the advantages or disadvantages of each of these categorisations.

-COORDINATION AT THE ADMINISTRATION/OPERATIONAL LEVEL
+COORDINATION AT THE ADMINISTRATION/ OPERATIONAL LEVEL

-The separation of roles and responsibilities existing in the design of social protection policy and programmes, is often replicated within each layer of the subnational administration, including at the community level, where social protection delivery takes place, resulting in lack of coordination in the administration and implementation of social protection schemes both centrally and at the local level.
+The separation of roles and responsibilities existing in the design of social protection policy and programmes is often replicated within each layer of the subnational administration, including at the community level, where social protection delivery takes place, resulting in a lack of coordination in the administration and implementation of social protection schemes both centrally and at the local level.

 This chapter explains the key enablers and components of coordination at the administration/ operational level.
-The aim of coordination of social protection at administrative level is to build basic sub-systems to support one or more programmes.
-The administrative level focuses on developing the 'nuts-and-bolts tools' that facilitate the core business processes of social protection programmes.
-This type of coordination can take different forms, such as: integrated services, one-stop services/single windows, mechanisms for the identification of beneficiaries, joint databases, referral mechanisms, clear roles and responsibilities for members of coordinating structures and the implementation of specific joint services such as outreach services.
+The aim of coordination of social protection at the administrative level is to build basic sub-systems to support one or more programmes.
+The administrative level focuses on developing the 'nuts-and-bolts tools' that facilitate the core business processes of social protection programmes21.
+This type of coordination can take different forms, such as integrated services, one-stop services/single windows, mechanisms for the identification of recipients, joint databases, referral mechanisms, clear roles and responsibilities for members of coordinating structures, and the implementation of specific joint services such as outreach services.

-Having completed this section, the participant will have an understanding and appreciation of some of the predictors of good coordination at the administration/operational level
+Having completed this section, the participant will have an understanding and appreciation of some of the predictors of good coordination at the administration/operational level.